gaxmann/astronomicalclock/README.md

 ## Try it!

+You don't even have to install it.
+It just runs in your browser on the web:

 - **Web / PWA:**
-  The [web app](https://AstronomicalClock.eu/) runs directly in your browser on phones, tablets and computers.
+  The [web app](https://AstronomicalClock.eu/) runs on all operating systems.
 It is also installable ([Home Screen](https://github.com/gaxmann/gordonssunclock/wiki/Web-app))
   Short link: **sky12.de**

 - **Android:**